EdnaZhang-743/WorkSafe-Risk-Mini-Tool/README.md

 # WorkSafe Risk Mini Tool

-A lightweight, low-code Streamlit tool that helps safety professionals and small businesses quickly identify, assess, control, review, and monitor workplace musculoskeletal disorder (MSD) risks — all in an intuitive, database-free interface.
+A lightweight, low-code Streamlit tool that helps safety professionals and businesses quickly identify, assess, control, review, and monitor workplace musculoskeletal disorder (MSD) risks — all in an intuitive, database-free interface.

 ---